SophieDeBenedetto/blog/posts/http_mocking_golang.md

 By implementing an `HTTPClient` interface, we were able to make our `restclient` package flexible enough to operate on any client struct that conforms to the interface by implementing a `Do` function.
 This meant that we could configure the `restclient` package to initialize with a `Client` variable set equal to an `http.Client` instance, but reset `Client` to an instance of a mock client struct in any given test suite.

-We defined a mock client struct that conformed to this interface and implemented a `Do` function whose return value was also configurable.
+We defined a mock client struct that conforms to this interface and implemented a `Do` function whose return value was also configurable.
 This allowed us to set the return value of the mock client's call to `Do` to whatever response helps us create a given test scenario.

 In this way, we are able to mock any web request sent by our `restclient` in simple, declarative tests that are easy to write and read.